|Some flash opportunists are also offering their tele-sales |

 This can be due to a number of reasons.
 The price of oil has crashed (deliberately manipulated perhaps) and the world economy is rocking or teetering again.
-People are looking for somewhere more lucrative to put their cash, while the big oil companies stop drilling and wait till the price rises again.
+People are looking for somewhere more lucrative to put their cash than in High Street banks.

 There has been resurgent of confidence in Bangkok as a fraud hub again, a glossy reputation which had been tainted because various police units also wanted to muscle in and get their share of the rich pickings.
 But now the army are in control one can almost hear the choruses of ‘We’re in the money’.

 So once again people are offering ‘lists’ of potential clients to defraud in Europe and Australia and now even the United States and the UK after a long gap.
 Australia and certain European countries have been particularly vulnerable as they do not have quite so cohesive financial watchdogs.